TheSilvered/nest/docs/stdlib/filesystem_library.md

 - `from`: the path of the element to copy
 - `to`: the path the element should be copied as
-- `options`: the options that modify the default behaviour of copy
+- `options`: the options that modify the default behavior of copy

 ---